miac-research/dl-brainstem/README.md

 ## Building the container images yourself

+If you do not want to use the pre-built images, you can build them yourself locally using the provided Dockerfiles in the `mdgru` and `nnunet` folders.

 1. Download the Dockerfile and place it into a local folder
-2. Run `docker build -t dl-brainstem .`
+2. Run `docker build -t brainstem-{mdgru/nnunet} .`

-> During build, scripts are download from this Github repository.
-Model files are downloaded from Zenodo.
+> During build, scripts are download from this Github repository and model files are downloaded from Zenodo.